cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 c't published a slightly shortened version you here get the original version.

-The companies Secude Ltd. and Shamus Software Ltd. (see above) allowed us gratefully to use their cryptographic libraries.
+The companies Secude IT Security GmbH and Shamus Software Ltd. (see above) allowed us gratefully to use their cryptographic libraries.
 These libraries distributed with CrypTool are not allowed to be used in another context than CrypTool without contacting the mentioned companies and asking for their current terms of licence.